 The Women's Health Division Team

 Jessica Bergevin has over ten years experience teaching Pilates and evidence-based exercise.
 She currently practices as a physiotherapist and Physiopilates instructor at Synergy Physiotherapy + Pilates in Halifax Nova Scotia.
 Jessica is the mother of two young girls and strives to be a valuable resource in the pre- and post-natal community.
-Her academic background is comprised of a Bachelor of Science in Kinesiology from Dalhousie University and a Masters of Physiotherapy from Queens University.
+Her academic background is comprised of a Bachelor of Science in Kinesiology from Dalhousie University and a Master of Physiotherapy from Queens University.
 She has advanced training in pain science, pelvic health, diastasis rehabilitation, and sports injuries.
 Jessica serves as a board member for the Nova Scotia Physiotherapy Association and Chair of the Advocacy Committee.
 She loves skating, both court and beach volleyball, edible gardening, and wiener dogs.

 Our Subcommittee Members